christiskatsouris/PermLURM/README.md

 ## Univariate Permutation-Based Unit Root Testing

+### Remarks:

+Notice that permutation testing is a resampling methodology based on sampling without replacement which means that time series observations in each block have no duplicates.
+However, a crucial assumption to ensure that main statistical properties are not violated is the condition of exchangeable arrays; which is also the main challenging aspect when considering implementing a permutation-based testing approach to possibly nonstationary time series regression models.

 Consider the possibly nonstationary autoregressive model

 $$y_t = \beta_n y_{t-1} + u_t, \ \ \ t =  1,..., n .$$